Kruhlmann/sapper-template/README.md

 -   `make notes` Will display the list of todos, fixes, notes etc found in the source code, unit tests and integration tests.
+-   `make disables` Will show the list of `eslint-disable` rules found in the source code, unit tests and integration tests.

 ##### Tests [make/test.mk](make/test.mk)